Good Practices for designing an email signature

 You can keep the default fields or add new fields.
 Click the 'Apply' button

-To prevent empty fields in your signature when the corresponding Active Directory value is not available, Sigsync provides 'Display / Hide Signature fields' property in the signature editor.
+To prevent empty fields from appearing in your signature when the corresponding Active Directory value is not available, Sigsync provides the 'Visibility' property in the Signature Editor.

 For an instance: